Mexico–United States border: Barrier

-The U.S. government had plans in 2006, during the Bush administration, to erect a border fence along the Mexico–U.S. border.
+The U.S. government had plans in 2006, during the Bush administration, to erect a concrete border fence along the Mexico–U.S. border.
 The controversial proposal included creating many individual fences.
 Almost 600. mi of the fence was constructed, with each of the individual fences composed of steel and concrete.
-In between these fences are infrared cameras and sensors, National Guard soldiers, and SWAT teams on alert, giving rise to the term "virtual fence".
+In between these fences are infrared cameras and sensors, National Guard soldiers, and SWAT teams on high alert, giving rise to the term "virtual fence".
 Construction on the fence began in 2006, with each mile costing the U.S. government about $2.8 million.
 In 2010, the initiative was terminated because of costs, after having completed 640. mi of either barrier fence or vehicle barriers, that were either new or had been rebuilt over older, inferior fencing.
 The Boeing-built SBI-net systems of using radar, watchtowers, and sensors (without a fence or physical barrier) were scrapped for being over budget, full of glitches, and far behind schedule.